 For certain library resources, using the UO's VPN service will be necessary.
 VPN is not necessary for Canvas or LibrarySearch access.

 If the proxied links or bookmarklet aren't working for you, the VPN lets you join the UO's network from off-campus.
 Using the VPN slows your internet speed, so only connect when you need to access resources, and disconnect once you're done.

 For more information on accessing Library resources from off-campus, please check the following links:

-The UO Libraries has launched curbside pickup services to serve your needs during Spring 2020.
+The UO Libraries has launched curbside pickup services to serve your needs.
 Click the links below to learn about requesting materials and picking them up at Knight Library, the Jaqua Law Library, or the Portland Library and Learning Commons.
 We also offer home delivery.

 Trial databases offer free access for a given period to journal articles and other resources covering many disciplines and special interests—everything from New World cinema to Russian mass media to sports medicine.
 UO students, faculty, and staff can explore the databases during the trial period and provide feedback on their usefulness.
 To access these trial databases from off-campus, you must log into the UO VPN Client software.